Impact & data studio

 From sugarcane bagasse to clean soil

-This is the journey your marketing team can put on a slide: from agricultural by-product to molded-fiber tableware, then back into the soil as compost — instead of into ocean gyres or landfills.
+This is the journey our team can put on from agricultural by-product to molded-fiber tableware, then back into the soil as compost — instead of into ocean gyres or landfills.

 01 • Bagasse